gerkovink/dessert/README.md

 <!-- badges: end -->

 Your favorite analysis recipe should always be followed by your favorite dessert!
-Read all about it in the package vignette:
+Read all about it in the ‘Get started’ vignette on [gerkovink.com/dessert](https://www.gerkovink.com/dessert/articles/dessert).
-[gerkovink.com/dessert](https://www.gerkovink.com/dessert/articles/dessert).

 ------------------------------------------------------------------------